Frequently Asked Questions

 Can I buy a car or a van with the loan?

 Yes, if it is for the business.
 You will be asked to provide your National Insurance Number.
-We will not normally consider lending for a vehicle if you have more than 6 current penalty points.
+We will not normally consider lending for a vehicle if you have more than 6 current penalty points and you must hold a valid full driving license.

 If I have outstanding debts and a poor credit history – will that prevent me from obtaining a loan?